xaviergonz/mobx-node/README.md

 // { parent: undefined, parentPath: undefined, root: mobxObservable }
 ```

-If it is not in the tree of any of the bound mobx observables it will return `undefined`.
+If it is not in the data tree of any of the bound mobx observables it will return `undefined`.

 ## Limits